 In July 2017, the HTA issued a final assessment against Synopsys' Hungarian subsidiary (Synopsys Hungary) for fiscal years 2011 through 2013.
-The HTA has disallowed Synopsys Hungary's tax positions taken during these years regarding the timing of the deduction of research expenses and applied withholding taxes on certain payments made to affiliates, resulting in an aggregate tax assessment of approximately \$44.5 million and interest and penalties of \$18.0 million.
-On August 2, 2017, Synopsys Hungary filed a claim contesting the final assessment with the Hungarian Administrative Court.
+The HTA disallowed Synopsys Hungary's tax positions taken during these years regarding the timing of the deduction of research expenses and applied withholding taxes on certain payments made to affiliates, resulting in an aggregate tax assessment of approximately \$44.5 million and interest and penalties of \$18.0 million.
+On August 2, 2017, Synopsys Hungary filed a claim contesting the final assessment with the Hungarian Administrative Court (the Court).
 On November 16, 2017, Synopsys Hungary paid the assessment as required by law, while continuing its challenge to the assessment in court.
 Hearings were held in February and July 2018, February 26, 2019 and April 30, 2019.
 On December 10, 2018, Synopsys withdrew its claim contesting the final assessment with regard to the timing of the deduction of research expenses, resulting in a remaining disputed tax assessment of approximately \$25.0 million and interest and penalties of \$11.0 million.
-On April 30, 2019, the Hungarian Administrative Court (Court) ruled against Synopsys Hungary.
+On April 30, 2019, the Court ruled against Synopsys Hungary.
 The Court's opinion was received on May 16, 2019.
 Synopsys Hungary filed an appeal with the Hungarian Supreme Court on July 5, 2019.
-In the second quarter of 2019, as a result of the Court's decision, the Company recorded a tax expense due to an unrecognized tax benefit of \$17.4 million, which is net of estimated U.S. foreign tax credits for the tax assessments.
+In the second quarter of 2019, as a result of the Court's decision, we recorded a tax expense due to an unrecognized tax benefit of \$17.4 million, which is net of estimated U.S. foreign tax credits for the tax assessments.
+The Hungarian Supreme Court heard our appeal on November 12, 2020 and issued a ruling from the bench to remand the case to the Hungarian

-For further discussion of the Hungary audit, see Note 11 of Notes to Consolidated Financial Statements under the heading "Non-U.S. Examinations."
+Administrative Court for further proceedings.
+We expect to receive the Hungarian Supreme Court's written decision in the first quarter of fiscal 2021.
+For further discussion of the Hungary audit, see Note 13 of Notes to Consolidated Financial Statements under the heading "Non-U.S. Examinations."